Staking Mechanics

 From the Staked Compute Pool, the reward tokens are further split between four Benchmark Metric Pools according to the Benchmark Metric Weights that are composeed from the committer's and his delegators' chosen parameters, mainly

-• the stakes (shared for all metric pools commited into)
+- the staked token amount (shared for all metric pools commited into)

 Limited stake per commitment (incl. delegations)